datashield/DSI/README.md

 * `datashield.env` is the R environment in which the `DSConnection` object list is to be looking for.
 Default value is the Global Environment: `globalenv()`.
 * `datashield.progress` is a logical to enable the visibility of the progress bars.
 Default value is `TRUE`.
 * `datashield.progress.clear` is a logical to make the progress bar disappear after it has been completed.
 Default value is `FALSE`.
+* `datashiel.error.stop` is a logical to alter error handling behavior: if `TRUE` an error is raised when at least one server has failed, otherwise a warning message is issued.
+Default value is `TRUE`.